 A great volume pedal should come with a nice sturdy and durable metal body case that will last for years to come.
-That’s why I suggest you going with popular big brands, which take care of such things in almost every gear.
+That’s why I suggest you go with popular big brands, which take care of such things in almost every gear.

 3. Passive Vs Active Volume Pedal

-The upside of the passive volume pedals is, they don’t require any kind of power supply to them and they also make your setup more simple and convenient.
+The upside of the passive volume pedals is, they don’t require any kind of power supply them and they also make your setup more simple and convenient.
 But they are more sensitive thus you need to pay attention while choosing the spot for your volume pedal in the signal chain.
 (More on this in a while!)